PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Conclusions and Limitations

-In this paper, we propose a novel universal pre-training paradigm for 3D representation learning, which utilizes differentiable neural rendering as the pre-text task.
-Our method, named PonderV2, can significantly boost over 9 downstream indoor/outdoor tasks including both high-level perception and low-level reconstruction tasks.
-We have also achieved SOTA performance on over 11 benchmarks.
-Extensive experiments have shown the flexibility and effectiveness of the proposed method.
+In this paper, we introduce PonderV2, a novel pre-training paradigm for 3D representation learning using differentiable neural rendering.
+It boosts performance across over 9 downstream tasks and achieves state-of-the-art results on 11 benchmarks, proving its flexibility and effectiveness.

-Despite the encouraging results, this paper still serves as a start-up work on 3D foundation model.
-We only show the effectiveness of our pre-training paradigm on a light-weight and efficient backbone, \ie SparseUNet.
-It is worth scaling up both the dataset and backbone size to evaluate the extreme boundary of \sexyname and judge whether or to what extend it can lead to 3D foundation model.
-Besides, it is also interesting to sufficiently test \sexyname on more downstream tasks such as reconstruction and robotic control tasks.
-This may further expand the application scope of 3D representation pre-training.
-Moreover, neural rendering is a bridge between 3D and 3D worlds.
-Thus, combining a 2D foundation model with 3D pre-training through techniques such as semantic rendering is valuable.
-We hope our work can help the building of 3D foundation models in the future.
+However, this work is an initial step and is not a 3D foundation model yet, since we have only tested on a lightweight backbone, SparseUNet.
+Future work should scale up datasets and backbones, and explore more tasks like reconstruction and robotic control.
+We aim to contribute to the development of 3D foundation models.